-7.1 If staff are concerned about the welfare or safety of any child at our school, they will record their concern either on the agreed reporting form (Appendix 1) or through CPOMS, the setting's electronic system.
+7.1 If staff are concerned about the welfare or safety of any child at our school, they will record their concern either on the agreed reporting form (Appendix 1) or through CPOMS, the school's electronic system.
 Any concerns should be passed to the DSL without delay.

-7.2 Child protection information will only be shared within school on the basis of 'need to know in the child's interests' and on the understanding that it remains strictly confidential.
+7.2 Any information recorded will be kept securely online on CPOMS (scanned and added, then paper copy shredded) not with the child's academic file.
+These files will be the responsibility of the DSL.
+Child protection information will only be shared within school on the basis of 'need to know in the child's interests' and on the understanding that it remains strictly confidential.